eecs110/spring2020/pages/_lectures/08tutorial.md

 ## Optional Challenges

-1. create a helper function called `make_row` to further simplify your make_frank function.
+1. Create a helper function called `make_row` to further simplify your make_frank function.
 Then, rather than repeating almost identical code for each row created, you will simply invoke `make_row` 11 times (once for each row).
-2. create a second pixel art function that draws a different image.
+2. Create a second pixel art function that draws a different image.
 Google "pixel art simple" to get ideas.
+3. The pixel argument is kind of awkward.
+Arguably a better function design would allow the calling function to specify the width of Frank (as opposed to the individual pixels that comprise him).
+Therefore, modify the function header so that it requires a `width` (int) parameter instead of a `pixel` parameter.
+This change means that you will need to derive the appropriate size of the pixel based on the width and the number of columns needed to generate Frank (which is 9).
+When you're done, update each of the function calls at the bottom of the file so that they pass in a width argument.

 ## What to Turn In
 As described in the syllabus, there are two ways to earn full participation credit in each tutorial session: